-We can’t make a Sierra games retrospective without beginning with the first graphic adventure made for the PC and Sierra’s first big hit; King’s Quest: Quest for the Crown.
+We can’t make a Sierra games retrospective without beginning with the first graphic adventure ever made for the PC and Sierra’s first big hit: King’s Quest: Quest for the Crown.

 King’s Quest was originally released in 1984 for the IBM PCjr, Apple II and PC-compatible computers.
 It was then re-released in 1986 for the Atari ST, in 1987 for MS-DOS, Amiga, Macintosh and Apple IIgs; and in 1989 it was ported to the Sega Master System by Parker Brothers.